 “You went to Carver… Jennifer?”

 Apparently I’d remembered her name because she replied, “Yeah.
 I’m a sophomore, so I’m a year ahead of you.
-You sort of look familiar.
+You do look sort of familiar.
 I probably saw you at Carver.”

 “I wonder what’s going to happen with his two hangers-on, Austin and Lance.
 Maybe one of them will try to take over as freshman class bully,” I said.